 With many areas experiencing increased population density, people are finding they need to work with smaller spaces.
 Clear acrylic takes up less visual space and helps to make an area appear larger or more open.
 It’s also noticeably lighter and more durable than glass, making it a good alternative to use for things like legs on a chair or table, or even shelving.
 Keeping that in mind, let’s take a closer look at some home décor ideas using acrylic.

 Acrylic gives off a modern, minimalistic look.
 Acrylic legs on furniture are currently on trend and offer a great way to add a bit of interest on an otherwise ordinary piece of furniture.
 For example, this sofa chair’s modern look is enhanced with square acrylic legs.

-Sharp edges and square designs are not the only option for acrylics.
-Since the material is easy to fabricate, it can be molded into a variety of shapes, allowing for endless design creativity.
+Acrylic has a variety of design options since the material is easy to fabricate.
+It can be molded into a variety of shapes, allowing for endless design creativity.

-As you can see, you could easily replace the square legs on the sofa chair in the photo above with rounded acrylic legs for a different type of look.
+As you can see, you could easily replace the rounded legs on the sofa chair in the photo above with square or contoured acrylic legs for a different type of look.

 Acrylic is the clearly chic option for any space, but for smaller spaces it’s a great option if you’re concerned about things looking cluttered, or just want to reduce the amount of visual space that is taken up by furniture.

 For instance, if you’re trying to go for an open look but you only have a small room to work with, you can use clear acrylic in that room to make it appear more open than it actually is.
 This clear acrylic shelf appears to take up less space because your eye is focused on the objects rather than the actual shelf.
 It also gives the area a clean and modern look.

 How to Clean Acrylic